ray-project/xgboost_ray/README.md

 ### Data sources

+The following data sources can be used with a `RayDMatrix` object.

 | Type                                                             | Centralized loading | Distributed loading |
 |------------------------------------------------------------------|---------------------|---------------------|
 | Numpy array                                                      | Yes                 | No                  |